mattblack2809/mdwiki/README.md

     * Be aware:
         * Use of the browser back-button may display stale directory listings
         * mdwiki does not follow symbolic links
-* A URL requesting _file.md_ outputs the pandoc conversion to HTML.
-The HTML file is cached named _file.md.html_
+* A URL requesting _file.**md**_ outputs the pandoc conversion to HTML.
+The HTML file is cached named _file.md.html_.
+Similarly, equesting _file.**ad**_ outputs the asciidoc conversion to HTML
-    * Links between the .md files can (should) remain as links to .md and not to .md.html
+    * Links between the .md and .ad files can (should) remain as links to .md/.ad and not to .md.html/.ad.html
-    * The timestamps of the _.md_ and _.md.html_ files are compared - stale
-    _.md.html_ files are re-generated
+    * The timestamps of the markup and _.html_ files are compared - stale _.html_ files are re-generated
     * Note: Pandoc expects 4 spaces to generate a sublist - annoying...
     * Also Note: pandoc -f markdown_github generates &lt;br> where the source .md file has a newline - also annoying